crofty/endlessrotationbrowser/README.md

 - Colour and Size the nodes differently depending on their type.
 You should be able to tell when looking at the graph, which nodes are tracks, which are artists etc.
 - A click on a 'paginated node' should load and display the next page of data
 - Use a ContainerView for the content div.
 The current method of using `{{#if}}` in the handlebars templates is super hacky
+- Optimise the code.
+It starts running really slowly when displaying more than a few nodes
+- Fix all the YouTube errors
+- Work out why I'm getting the `Maximum call stack size exceeded` Sproutcore error when opening a few nodes

 When developing, compile files with: